 4. The Location

-The Mackinac Bridge is within sight of the hotel, the grounds are kept immaculate, and the pool is always crystal clear and inviting.
+The Mackinac Bridge and the Straits of Mackinac are within sight of the hotel, the grounds are kept immaculate, and the pool is always crystal clear and so inviting.
 Everything is within walking distance from the hotel, so guests are able to indulge a little extra at meals and on the island’s famous fudge, and not feel too guilty about it, because of how much exercising can be done should one choose to!
 No matter which room a guest has, they are in the perfect spot to take in sunsets, incredible views, and the exquisite atmosphere.

 3. The History